lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 Static secrets may be stored in a 1Password vault.
 In this case, each application with static secrets should have an entry in this 1Password vault.

+The 1Password vault must be served by a 1Password Connect server so that the Phalanx tooling can access the secrets.
+See :px-app:`onepassword-connect` for more details on how this is done.

 Application secrets
 ^^^^^^^^^^^^^^^^^^^